-The BTO has specific relationships with Government Departments (Department for the Environment, Food & Rural Affairs [Defra], Department of Energy & Climate Change [DECC]) and the country nature conservation delivery Agencies (Natural England [NE], Natural Resources Wales [NRW], Scottish Natural Heritage [SNH] and the Northern Ireland Environment Agency [NIEA].
-These partnerships are set in the context of the BTO-Joint Nature Conservation Committee (JNCC) Partnership Agreement, and enable BTO to be a Government contractor.
+The BTO has specific relationships with Government Departments (Department for the Environment, Food & Rural Affairs (Defra) and the Department for Business, Energy & Industrial Strategy) and the country nature conservation delivery Agencies - Natural England (NE), Natural Resources Wales (NRW), Scottish Natural Heritage (SNH) and the Northern Ireland Environment Agency (NIEA).
+These partnerships are set in the context of the BTO - Joint Nature Conservation Committee (JNCC) Partnership Agreement, and enable BTO to be a Government contractor.

 We have strong relationships with a number of Universities and research institutes, enabling collaborative scientific research programmes.
 These include the University of East Anglia, Birmingham University and Cambridge University where we are a founder member of the Cambridge Conservation Initiative (CCI) along with a range of other global and national conservation organisations based in and around Cambridge.